funvill/funvill.github.io/_posts/2010-07-19-the-movies.md

 	<li>Someone or something tries to get money from Han....drink</li>
 	<li>Some ship crashes into something after being hit.....drink</li>
 	<li>Someone has a lightsaber duel (includes just using lightsaber)....drink</li>
 	<li>An Ewok dies, and the camera lingers longer than it did when the Death Star exploded, killing millions of people (Fourteen seconds.
-Count€™em.)...drink</li>
+Count&quot;em.)...drink</li>
-	<li>It is Luke€™s destiny...drink</li>
+	<li>It is Luke&quot;s destiny...drink</li>
 	<li>Luke whines....drink</li>
 	<li>Luke discovers a long-lost relative....drink</li>
 	<li>Luke fights monsters or savages....drink</li>